-13. Plaintiff has been and continues to be irreparably harmed through consumer confusion and dilution, as well as the loss of control over its reputation, good will, and the quality of goods featuring the SOLTI WORKS.
-The rise of eCommerce as a method of supplying goods to the public exposes brand holders and content creators that make significant investments in their products to significant harm from counterfeiters:
+13. Plaintiff has been and continues to be irreparably harmed through the loss of control over Plaintiff's reputation, good will, ability to license, and the quality of goods featuring the Seth Casteel Works.
+The rise of eCommerce as a method of supplying goods to the public exposes brand holders and content creators that make significant investments in their products to significant harm from counterfeiters and infringers:

 Counterfeiting is no longer confined to street-corners and flea markets.
-The problem has intensified to staggering levels, as shown by a recent Organisation for Economic Cooperation and Development (OECD) report, which details a 154 percent increase in counterfeits traded internationally - from \$200 billion in 2005 to \$509 billion in 2016.
+The problem has intensified to staggering levels, as shown by a recent Organization for Economic Cooperation and Development (OECD) report, which details a 154 percent increase in counterfeits traded internationally - from \$200 billion in 2005 to \$509 billion in 2016.
 Similar information collected by the U.S. Department of Homeland Security (DHS) between 2000 and 2018 shows that seizures of infringing goods at U.S. borders have increased 10-fold, from 3,244 seizures per year to 33,810.